How To Become a Licensed Contractor in California

 - The initial cost of a California contractor license is $650 for sole owners and $800 for non-sole owners.

-- In addition, most licensed contractors in California need a $15,000 contractor license bond.
-Premiums can start at about $102 per year for applicants with standard credit.
+- In addition, most licensed contractors in California need a $25,000 contractor license bond.
+Premiums may start as low as 1-2% of the bond amount for applicants with standard credit.

 - California contractor license bonds usually cost more for swimming pool and roofing contractors and LLCs.